 A “Round Robin” is structured form of play for club members and organized by TPC skill level.
 It is designed so that all players are playing against people of roughly equal ability, which makes play the most fun and reasonably competitive.

 You must play at your designated TPC Skill Level as per the "membership roster" located under the Membership tab on the TPC website.
-New TPC members can use their USAPA rating for initial entry.
+New TPC members must go through the rating process for initial entry into a given round robin.
 Existing TPC members must go through the rating process and receive a higher rating to move up levels.

 Round Robins are played over a two-hour time span.
 When more than 19 players are present games will be set at 10 minutes each.
 There is a 4.0.
 3.5, 3.0, 2.5 & 2.0 & Women's round robin.
 Participants in the 4.0.
 3.5, 3.0, 2.5 , 2.0 and Women's ladders should play in the corresponding 4.0.
 3.5, 3.0, 2.5, 2.0 or Women's round robin.
 Women's round robin is open to all levels.

 4.0 = 4.0 and above

 3.5 = 3.5 and above